Interpretation Act 1889: Passage

-Legacy
+Subsequent developments

 Section 41 and the schedule were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1908 (8 Edw.
 7. c.
 49).

 Without prejudice to section 17(2)(a) of the Interpretation Act 1978, a reference to the Interpretation Act 1889 or to any provision of that act, whether occurring in another act, in subordinate legislation, in Northern Ireland legislation or in any deed or other instrument or document, must be construed as referring to the Interpretation Act 1978, or to the corresponding provision of the Interpretation Act 1978, as it applies to Acts passed at the time of the reference.

 The Interpretation Act 1889, except section 5 thereof (which related to the meaning of "parish") applied to the Interpretation Measure 1925, and to all measures passed by the Church Assembly after that measure, in like manner as it applied to an act of Parliament, and as if that measure and those measures were acts of Parliament.

-In 1978, the act was wholly repealed by the Interpretation Act 1978, which implemented recommendations by the Law Commission.
+The whole act was repealed by section 25(1) of, and schedule 3 to, the Interpretation Act 1978, which came into force on 1 January 1979.
+The act implemented recommendations by the Law Commission.